 Patrons are assessed fines when items are returned after the checkout period has expired.
 Fines for students are periodically sent to Student Affairs and applied to the students account.
 Until the fine is sent to Student Affairs the fine may be paid at the Law Library Circulation Desk.
+Fines for any one item are capped at $200 per semester.
+If replacement costs are billed associated fines may be waived by the Law Library Director.
 There is no obligation of the Law Library to remind students of their due dates/times by notice and follow-up notices are merely intended to be assistive to the patron.
 A patron is able to view what items they have checked out and the due dates by logging in to their accounts in the Law Library Catalog at lawcat.loyno.edu .
 Click MyLibrary (left most tab) and then enter your Log In credentials.
 From this screen patrons may be able to renew materials a limited number of times before being required to return the item to the library.

 Government Documents / Public Access Computer